-The quick answer is a meniscus tear can occur when the knee is suddenly twisted while the foot is planted on the ground.
+The quick answer is that a meniscus tear can occur when the knee is suddenly twisted while the foot is planted.
 Such has a quick pivot on a basketball court or taking a hard tackle while the leg is planted can cause a meniscus tear.
 Moving forward, we will be discussing the medial meniscus tear.
-If you would like to learn more about the anatomy of the knee, please go to KNEE Anatomy.
+If you would like to learn more about the knee's anatomy, please go to KNEE Anatomy.

-The medial meniscus is a very important shock absorber on the inside (medial) aspect of the knee joint and it absorbs about 50% of the shock of the medial compartment.
-Thus, when there is a medial knee injury such as a medial meniscus tear, it is very important to try to repair the tear.
-If it is not repaired, there will be an increase to the load on the medial compartment, which ultimately leads to osteoarthritis.
+The medial meniscus is a significant shock absorber on the inside (medial) aspect of the knee joint, and it absorbs about 50% of the medial compartment shock.
+Thus, when there is a medial knee injury such as a medial meniscus tear, it is essential to repair the tear.
+If it is not repaired, there will be an increase in the medial compartment load, which ultimately leads to osteoarthritis.

-A medial meniscus tear appears in a variety of patterns such as Longitudinal, Bucket-handle, Displaced bucket handle, Displaced flap, Horizontal, and Degenerative.
+A medial meniscus tear appears in a variety of patterns such as:

-How do doctors diagnose knee injuries?
 The quick answer is the diagnosis of a medial meniscus tear begins with a history and physical examination.
-If there is an acute injury, the doctor will ask about how the injury happened to help understand the stresses that were placed on the knee.
+If there is an acute injury, the doctor will ask about how the injury happened to help understand the stresses placed on the knee.

 If your doctor has clinically diagnosed you with a medial meniscus tear, knee surgery might be the next step in your recovery.

-After surgery, once the swelling in the knee joint resolves, the goal of therapy is to increase the strength of the muscles surrounding the knee, return range of motion to normal, and promote and preserve stability of the joint.
+After surgery, once the swelling in the knee joint resolves, the goal of therapy is to increase the strength of the knee's muscles, return the range of motion to normal, and promote and preserve the joint's stability.
 The torn meniscus recovery time will depend on whether or not the meniscus was repaired or debrided.
 With a meniscus repair, there is a period of time of non-weight bearing on the involved knee to allow for better healing.
-This increases the recovery time.
-There are other factors which play an important role in the recovery time after this injury.
+This increases recovery time.
+Other factors play an important role in the recovery time after this injury.